MadeleineCO/MadeleineCO.github.io/docs/ANS 120/Unit 2/ANS 120 Unit 2 Flashcards.md

 Sperm and ovum are both ---::haploid (half the chromosomes); Embryo is diploid ^1663887923864

-Ovum has a ---::zona pelluie (shell) that sperm combines w/ to create embryo ^1663887923868
+Ovum has a ---::zona pellucida (shell) that sperm combines w/ to create embryo ^1663887923868

-Embryo::Starts dividing (cells get smaller as they divide); Cells begin to specialize; The zona pelluiea surrounds the inner cell mass; Tripoplast cells within shell eventually break out as placenta
+Embryo::Starts dividing (cells get smaller as they divide); Cells begin to specialize; The zona pellucida surrounds the inner cell mass; Tripoplast cells within shell eventually break out as placenta
 ^1663887923871

 Placenta::Has several layers; Amnion (inner), Chorion (middle), and Allantois (outer); Chorioallantois (fused layers of placenta making up sac); Amnionic sac (makes up inner sac); Attached to internal organism by ambilocal cord; Uterine wall surrounds it all